Under the Bridges

 Under the Bridges (Unter den Brücken) is a 1946 German drama film directed by Helmut Käutner and starring Hannelore Schroth, Carl Raddatz and Gustav Knuth.
 The film was shot in Berlin during the summer of 1944, but was not released until after the defeat of Nazi Germany.
-It premiered in Locarno in September 1946, and wasn't released in Germany until 1950 when it was picked up for distribution by Gloria Film.
+It premiered in Locarno in September 1946, and was not released in Germany until 1950 when it was picked up for distribution by Gloria Film.

 The film uses poetic realism to portray the everyday lives and romances of two Havel boatmen.
 In 1995, a survey among more than 300 film experts voted Unter den Brücken at No. 18 of the 100 most important German films.